 - 1) Apply to and attend CCRI.
 RI Promise covers mandatory tuition and fees for up to two years of enrollment at CCRI.
-More information on the CCRI application process can be found on the Office of Enrollment Services (OES) Admissions Checklist website. - 2) In-State Residency.
-Rhode Island residents who qualify for in-state tuition and fees under the OPC Residency Policy; - a.
-Non-citizens may still qualify for RI Promise funding if they meet the criteria articulated in the OPC Residency Policy. - b.
-US citizens and permanent residents who have been classified as non-residents for tuition based on their application to CCRI may complete the CCRI Application for In-State Residency.
-Please contact Rob Giovino (rgiovino@ccri.edu), Associate Director of Admissions, if you need assistance with this application. - c.
-Active duty members of the military, veterans, and their families may qualify for in-state tuition and fees.
-Individuals and families who are interested in learning more can consult the OPC Residency Policy. - 3) Recent Graduate.
-Students must have graduated from high school (public, private, or home schooled) or earned their High School Equivalency Diploma (HSED, formerly known as the GED) between 2017 and 2020; - 4) Immediate Enrollment.
+More information on the CCRI application process can be found on the CCRI Admissions page at https://ccri.edu/onestop/admissions/apply/. - 2) Qualify for in-state tuition and fees pursuant to the Residency Policy adopted by the Council of Postsecondary Education, as amended, supplemented, restated, or otherwise modified from time to time.
+(Please refer to riopc.edu/policies/residency-policy/). - 3) Recent Graduate.
+Students must have graduated from high school (public, private, or home schooled) or earned their High School Equivalency Diploma (HSED, formerly known as the GED). - 4) Immediate Enrollment.
 Students must be admitted to and enroll at CCRI in the semester immediately following high school graduation or receipt of a HSED/GED. - 5) Age Restrictions.
 Students must have graduated from high school or earned their HSED/GED before reaching nineteen (19) years of age - a.
-Students who graduated from high school at ages 19, 20, or 21 may be eligible for RI Promise funding if they can provide a documented reason (e.g. started K-12 education late, repeated a grade, had an individual education plan) for late graduation. - 6) Full-time.
+Students who graduated from high school at ages 19, 20, or 21 may be eligible for RI Promise funding if they can provide a documented reason (e.g. started K-12 education late, repeated a grade, had an individual education plan) for late graduation. - 6) Complete the FAFSA and any required FAFSA verification or other financial aid forms by the federal deadline for each year in which the student seeks to receive funding under the scholarship program; provided that, persons who are legally unable to complete the FASFA must complete the RI Alternative Application for Postsecondary Student Financial Assistance form. - 7) Full-time.
 Students must be enrolled as "full-time" college students.
-Students must register for no fewer than 12 credits per semester.
+"Full-time enrollment" means enrolling in at least 24 credits within all terms in an academic year toward an associate degree program.
 Developmental credits (for non-college level courses) may be applied toward the "full-time" requirement.
-CCRI strongly encourages students to pursue 15 credits per semester to be able to remain on track to complete the 30 credits per year required as part of the RI Promise program. - 7) Commit to Live and Work in Rhode Island.
+CCRI strongly encourages students to pursue 30 credits per academic year to be able to remain on track to graduate with an associate degree in two years. - 8) Commit to Live and Work in Rhode Island.
 The RI Promise program is an investment in Rhode Island residents and the state economy.
-RI Promise recipients must commit to live and work and/or continue their education in Rhode Island.
-CCRI will secure this commitment from all students who intend to receive RI Promise funding through a signed RI Promise Application form (formerly known as the Attestation of Understanding) to be submitted to CCRI.
+RI Promise recipients must acknowledge their commitment to live, work or continue their education in Rhode Island after graduation through acceptance of the RI Promise Scholarship as part of their RI Promise application.